Welcome sign

 Setting up the login.

-Whether the student uses their personal email address or their school address they will need to establish a password.
-This is a good opportunity o remind students about creating a password they will remember and one that is unique.
+Whether the student uses their personal email address or their school address, they'll need to establish a password.
+This is a good opportunity to remind students about creating a password they'll remember and one that's unique.

-Many sites have guidelines for setting up password which include the use of lower and upper case, symbols and numbers.
-The passwords for myWAY Employability must be at least 8 characters, contain 3 different character types (lowercase, uppercase, number, etc), and must not contain 3 consecutive identical characters.
+Many sites have guidelines for setting up passwords that include the use of lower and upper case, symbols, and numbers.
+The passwords for myWAY must be at least 8 characters, contain 3 different character types (lowercase, uppercase, number, etc), and contain no more than 3 consecutive identical characters.

 Suggested ideas to support students creating password.

 Some students may find it difficult to remember their password.
-To assist students to set up passwords that meet the myWAY Employability requirements, you may like to use the following approach.
+To assist students to set up passwords that meet the myWAY Employability requirements, consider:

-• Establish a formula for passwords for example – initials + street name or pets name + year of birth
+• establishing a formula for passwords for example – initials + street name or pets name + year of birth

-• Use initials for First name and Surname
+• using initials for first name and surname

-• Street name or pet’s name.
-Ask students to choose something that is meaningful to them.
+• using street or pet's names.
+Ask students to choose something that's meaningful to them.

-• Use last 2 digits for year of birth
+• using the last 2 digits of year of birth

-• For example, Student Naomi Smith who lives in Leopold Street and was born in 2005 may choose to use the following combination NSleopold05
+• As an example: student, Naomi Smith, who lives in Leopold Street and was born in 2005 may choose to use NSleopold05 as her password

 • Initials + Street name + Year of birth

-• She can then record this in her notebook as Initials, street, year of birth
+• Naomi can record this in her notebook as Initials, street, year of birth

 Practice toolkit